 “How can technology X be used to solve problem Y?”

-Dwight Merriman and I used this approach when we were coming up with ideas for how the Internet would impact certain industries.
+Dwight Merriman and I used this approach when we came up with ideas for how the Internet would impact certain industries.
 For example:

 “How will Internet companies make money?”

-We identified ecommerce, subscriptions and advertising as top potential revenue sources for Internet companies.
+We identified e-commerce, subscriptions, and advertising as the top potential revenue sources for Internet companies.
 We choose advertising and created DoubleClick.